lemrey/sdk-nrf/doc/nrf/libraries/bin/lwm2m_carrier/app_integration.rst

 The :ref:`lwm2m_carrier` sample project configuration (:file:`nrf/samples/nrf9160/lwm2m_carrier/prj.conf`) contains all the configurations that are needed by the LwM2M carrier library.

 To overwrite the carrier default settings, you can provide the initialization parameter :c:type:`lwm2m_carrier_config_t` with the Kconfig options specified in the following sections.
-Alternatively, you can enable the LWM2M carrier shell to overwrite the carrier default settings through the command line.
-In the :ref:`lwm2m_carrier` sample, you can enable the LWM2M carrier shell by :ref:`building with the overlay file <lwm2m_carrier_shell_overlay>` :file:`overlay-shell.conf`.
-See :ref:`lwm2m_shell` for more information on the shell.
+You can also use the provided :ref:`lwm2m_shell` to quickly get started and experiment with the API.

 .. _general_options_lwm2m: